Leafwing-Studios/foresight/docs/src/combat.md

 - scan
   - 1 RNG
   - gives you one new stat from the enemy at random (chosen uniformly from stats you haven't yet seen this fight)
+- focus*
+  - 0 RNG
+  - Reduce your spell fail chance by 20
+- trip*
+  - 2 RNG (dodge)
+  - Reduce enemy dodge by 20-25% for one turn

 ### Free
 - status